Types of Graduate Financial Aid

-based, Direct Unsubsidized loans are for students who do not demonstrate
+Federal Direct Unsubsidized Loans: Federal Direct Unsubsidized Loans are available for students who do not demonstrate

-need, or who have exhausted their need-based aid before reaching the estimated
+need or who have exhausted their need-based aid eligibility before reaching their estimated

 school but have the option to defer the interest payments until the loan

 enters repayment.
 Loan repayment will begin at

 the end of the six-month grace period after the student graduates or ceases to be enrolled